 The university-wide President’s Excellence Awards recognize faculty whose work has had a significant impact on students, the university and the state.

 Award recipients are selected by a system-wide committee of faculty members and, in the case of the engagement award, community members.
-They will be honored at a luncheon hosted by Carter this spring.
+They will be honored at an event hosted by Carter this spring.

 Outstanding Teaching the Instructional Creativity Award (OTICA): recognizes individual faculty members who have demonstrated meritorious and sustained records of excellence and creativity in teaching.